In this guide:

 Where are we now?

-- OrangeBoy has automated data collection from Polaris, OverDrive, Kanopy, CloudLibrary, Freegal, Hoopla, Mango, and Beanstack.
-CCS is collecting library credentials to complete implementation for these sources.
+- OrangeBoy has enabled automated data collection from Polaris, OverDrive, Kanopy, CloudLibrary, Freegal, Hoopla, Mango, Beanstack, and MyPC.
+Cs.

-- CCS is coordinating with OrangeBoy to prepare for integrating data from MyPC/TBS.
+- CCS is coordinating with OrangeBoy to prepare for integrating data from Envisionware

 What’s Next?